newyork167/LethalTemplate/README.md

 ```

 This can be useful if you want a minimal modding profile, but then have it ready to go for a full profile.

+## Credits

+- EvaisaDev for work on https://github.com/EvaisaDev/UnityNetcodeWeaver